OneLiteCore/LiteWriter/README.md

-# WriterLite
+# Lite Writer

-This is the official home page of WriterLite app project
+This is the official home page of Lite Writer app project